 Display icons are used to indicate the accessories and features enabled, disabled, active, and inactive.
-Use Table 3 for a complete description of each icon seen on the KP 32 CLD.
+Use Table 3 for a complete description of each icon seen on the RP-1000.

-Icon Icon Name Description - /- Matrix Connected The keypanel is connected to the Matrix.
+Icon Icon Name Description 4 Matrix Connected The keypanel is connected to the Matrix.
 This icon briefly displays at connection.
 DISCONNECTED FROM MATRIX Disconnected From Matrix There is no connection between the Matrix and the keypanel.
 This icon is displayed as long as there is no Matrix data connection.
-NOTE: When the keypanel is disconnected, it displays its Device Name (for OMNEO) or IP Address (for RVON) devices.
-Firmware Download Firmware is being downloaded to the keypanel.
-A progress bar displays: chunk progress overall progress chunk/overall progress NOTE: For more information, see "Download Firmware to the Color Keypanel Family From AZedit" on page 59. € Footswitch Active The footswitch is active.
-FS Footswitch Enabled The footswitch is enabled, but not active.
-NOTE: When a keypanel key is latched while the Footswitch is enabled, the key display turns amber to signify it is waiting for footswitch.
+NOTE: When the keypanel is disconnected, it displays its Device Name (for OMNEO) or IP Address (for RVON-2) devices.
+FIRMINE DULBE OFF Firmware Download Firmware is being downloaded to the keypanel.
+A progress bar displays: chunk progress overall progress chunk/overall progress NOTE: For more information, see "Download Firmware to the Color Keypanel Family From AZedit" on page 61.
+S Footswitch Active The footswitch is active.
+FS The footswitch is enabled, but not active.
+NOTE: When a keypanel key is latched while the Footswitch is enabled, the key display turns amber to signify that it is waiting for footswitch.
 (F) Front Headphones The front headphones are enabled.
 This indicates the front headset microphone is not enabled.
-F Front Headset The front headset is enabled.
+(F) Front Headset The front headset is enabled.
 NOTE: On the DKP 16 CLD, the headset icons display L and R (left and right) instead of F and R (front and rear).
 P Front Headset Mic Muted The front headset mic is muted.
 NOTE: On the DKP 16 CLD, the headset icons display L and R (left and right) instead of F and R (front and rear). • Front Microphone The front microphone is enabled.
+Front Microphone Muted The front microphone is muted.
+To mute the front microphone, see "Mute the Microphone/Speaker" on page 50.
+NOTE: A flashing mute icon appears on any active mics when the mic mute key is pressed.
+If tone is enabled, which disables mics, the mute icon appears on any active mic, but does not flash.